atanmarko/moonmath-exercizes-rust/README.md

 # moonmath-exercizes-rust
-Implementation of all exercises from great MoonMath book in Rust language.
+Implementation of exercises from great `The MoonMath Manual to ZK-Snarks` book in Rust language.

+Currently only chapters 3 & 4 are implemented.

-Run exercises with `cargo test -- --nocapture` command.
+Run exercises with `cargo test` command.